Neverfail Security Policy Regarding Engine

 Two Factor Authentication

-In the near future, Continuity Engine will integrate two factor authentication and eventually MFA into the Engine Management Service (EMS).
-This will add industry wide best practices for securing user level authentication to Continuity Engine.
+In the near future, Engine will integrate two factor authentication and eventually MFA into the Engine Management Service (EMS).
+This will add industry wide best practices for securing user level authentication to Engine.

 Code Access